Mass-capacity inequalities for conformally flat manifolds with boundary: Proof of Theorem

-{\bf Rigidity.} For the rigidity statement of (III) we only need to prove one direction since (clearly) for the Riemannian Schwarzschild manifold, the above inequalities are all equalities.
-Thus, we now assume that all the above inequalities are equalities.
-In particular, we have that
+{\bf Rigidity of (III).} For the rigidity statement of (III) we only need to prove one direction since (clearly) for the Riemannian Schwarzschild manifold, the above inequalities are all equalities.
+Here we may not assume that $u$ is harmonic at infinity (although this will follow from the claim below).